Chondromalacia patellae is also known as:

 - Strengthening and 'turning on' hip abductors when running:

 - Shoes Feet Gear podiatrists work closely with your personal trainer to help with this.

-- Run technique assessment and coaching to help with run form to 'turn on' your hip stabalisers when running.
+- Run Technique Assessments and Coaching by Shoes Feet Gear to help with run form to 'turn on' your hip stabilisers when running.